 Continue reading – Transaction vs. Translation Exposure

 The following are the ways to manage or hedge translation exposure:

-Currency swaps are a settlement between two entities to exchange cash flows denominated for a particular currency for a fixed time frame.
-Currency amounts are swapped for a predetermined period and interest is paid during that time span.
+These are a settlement between two entities to exchange cash flows denominated for a particular currency for a fixed time frame.
+Currency amounts are swapped for a predetermined period, and interest is paid during that time span.

 The Currency option gives the right to the party to exchange the amount of a particular currency at an agreed exchange rate.
 However, the party is not obligated to do so.
 Nevertheless, the transactions must be conducted on or before a set date in the future.

-Under the forward contracts, two entities fix a specific exchange rate for the interchange of two currencies for a future date.
-The settlement for the agreed amount of currencies is conducted on the particular future date which is pre-decided.
+Under the forward contracts, two entities fix a specific exchange rate to interchange two currencies for a future date.
+The settlement for the agreed amount of currencies is conducted on a particular future date which is pre-decided.

-Translation exposure is bound to take place in entities having foreign operations or dealing with foreign currencies.
-Nevertheless, there are ways which can be adopted to mitigate the exposure risk involved.
+Translation exposure is bound to occur in entities with foreign operations or dealing with foreign currencies.
+Nevertheless, there are ways that can be adopted to mitigate the exposure risk involved.